is very R&D intensive and relies on innovation. The state's

-The future for this industry in Alabama looks bright.
+The future for this industry in Alabama couldn’t be

-to increase employment by more than 650,000 jobs
+are projected to increase employment by more than 650,000 jobs

 in the next five years.
-In North Alabama, Google is building $600
+In North Alabama, Google began

-because state laws provide competitive incentives for data
+attractive to Google because state laws provide competitive

-Alabama’s economy.
-Alabama ranks 5th in the U.S. in car and
+Alabama ranks 5th in the U.S. in car and light truck

-by consumers.
+owned by consumers.
 From the early stages of planning,

 high-tech material, or was developed through a high-tech